themotte/rDrama/readme.md

 ---

-## Windows
+# Windows

-### Install Docker

-Install Docker on your machine.
+1- Install Docker on your machine.

 [Docker installation for Windows](https://docs.docker.com/docker-for-windows/install/)

-### Download Drama

-Download Drama into your machine by running this command.
+2- Download Drama into your machine by running this command.

 ```
 git clone https://github.com/Aevann1/Drama/
 ```

-### PowerShell

-Press shift+right click inside the Drama code folder and run PowerShell.
+3- Press shift+right click inside the Drama code folder and run PowerShell.
 Then in PowerShell, run the following command:

 ```
 docker-compose up
 ```

-That's it!
+4- That's it!
 Visit `localhost` in your browser.

 ---